tractor/tractor-website/references.md

 # References

+If you use TractoR in your work, please cite the following paper, which describes the package in general:

+> J.D.
+Clayden, S. Muñoz Maniega, A.J.
+Storkey, M.D.
+King, M.E.
+Bastin & C.A.
+Clark (2011).
+[TractoR: Magnetic resonance imaging and tractography with R](http://www.jstatsoft.org/v44/i08/). _Journal of Statistical Software_ **44**(8):1-18.

-This page outlines the relevant papers which should be cited when using various parts of the functionality provided by TractoR.
+Additionally, the table below outlines the relevant papers which should be cited when using various parts of the functionality provided by TractoR.

 Script name(s)                                      | Reference(s)
 --------------------------------------------------- | ------------------------------------------------